-Have your butcher cut a slab or two (depending on how many people you’re feeding) into several 1″ wide lengthwise slices so that you can cut them apart and have 1″ x 1″ (approx) riblets.
+Have your butcher cut a slab or two of spare ribs (depending on how many people you’re feeding) into several 1″ wide lengthwise slices so that you can cut them apart and have 1″ x 1″ (approx) riblets.
 But don’t cut them apart just yet!

 First you need to season them with a dry rub made of: